 Flint Hills Ingleside

 One of three high-volume oil export terminals located on the Live Oak Peninsula next to Ingleside on the Bay, Flint Hills Resources bought part of the former Ingleside Navy Base in 2012.
-Flint Hills Terminal is currently out of compliance with the Clean Air Act and subject to an EPA enforcement action.
-Recent video taken by EarthWorks shows invisible emissions emanating from its tanks.
-Yet, they're getting permission from TCEQ to pollute even more!
+Flint Hills Terminal was the site of a recent 14,000 gallon oil spill, is currently out of compliance with the Clean Air Act, and is subject to an EPA enforcement action.
+Optical Gas Imagery (OGI) video taken by EarthWorks shows invisible emissions emanating from its tanks.

-- I request that TCEQ deny this permit for Flint Hills to increase hazardous air pollutants, carbon monoxide, hydrogen sulfide, nitrogen oxides, organic compounds, and particulate matter.
+- As a resident/member of (list your city and/or any organizations you belong to), I request that TCEQ deny this permit for Flint Hills to increase hazardous air pollutants, carbon monoxide, hydrogen sulfide, nitrogen oxides, organic compounds, and particulate matter.

 - Flint Hills Resources Ingleside is currently in "high priority violation" status with regard to the Clean Air Act, according to the EPA ECHO database.
 This situation needs to be remedied before additional emissions can be considered.

 - Optical Gas Imagery (OGI) video of Flint Hills, taken by EarthWorks in December 2021 (see https://youtu.be/E7V4bAtzyCw and https://youtu.be/DK9l_WF2m7Y) and shared with TCEQ, shows significant plumes arising from improperly maintained storage tanks.
 TCEQ has not yet scheduled our requested meeting to discuss the results of the investigations launched as a result of these complaints.